two-as-one/sub-domain-2/README.md

 ## Theme & setting

-Set in a scifi universe, the player is stranded on a sandy planet and must go on expeditions to refuel their ship.
+Set in a scifi universe, the player is on a sandy planet has a ship that serves as their home base.
 The player will encounter NPC's that can come live in their ship.
-The player has a highly customizable body whose body parts can be changed, but their mind can also be upgraded with skill chips
+The player has a highly customizable body whose body parts can be changed, but their mind can also be upgraded with skill chips.

+Why is the player on this planet?
+Are they stranded?
+Why do they go on expeditions.

 - scifi and technology with high biodiversity
 - has eldritch monsters and mild body horror